All Women + Nonbinary Inclusive Acappella at CMU

 In 2008, we founded the AcaPittsburgh benefit concert, and we have been holding concerts to benefit local causes and non-profits every year since.
 We also compete at the International Championship of Collegiate A Cappella (ICCA) annually.
 In 2020, we placed second at the ICCA Central Quarterfinals and moved onto Semifinals but unfortunately were not able to perform due to the COVID-19 pandemic.

-This year, Counterpoint placed second at the ICCA Central Quarterfinals and we moved onto Semifinals on March 9th, 2024 in Buffulo, NY.
-Some of our other concerts at CMU include Harvest Concert, Almost Midnight A Cappella, No Instruments Aloud, and the Carnival A Cappella Concert.
+In 2024, Counterpoint placed second at the ICCA Central Quarterfinals and we moved onto Semifinals on March 9th, 2024 in Buffalo, NY.
+Some of our other concerts at CMU include Harvest Concert, Almost Midnight A Cappella, No Instruments Aloud, the Carnival A Cappella Concert, and our Spring Concert.

 Members